-- A 1⁄2 cup of pumpkin is an excellent source of vitamin A. - For many centuries, people have carved "jack-o-lanterns" at Halloween.
+- A $\frac{1}{2}$ cup of pumpkin is an excellent source of vitamin A. - For many centuries, people have carved "jack-o-lanterns" at Halloween.
+In Ireland and Scotland, they originally used potato. - Halloween.
 In Ireland and Scotland, they originally used potatoes and turnips.
 In England, they used beets.
 In the 18th and 19th centuries, American colonists found pumpkins to be the most ideal "vegetable" for carving jack-o-lanterns. - Pumpkins are 90% water.
-Pumpkins can range in size from less than a pound to over 1,000 pounds. - Winter squash include: butternut, hubbard, pumpkin, spaghetti, and acorn.
+Pumpkins can range in size from less than a pound to over 1,000 pounds. - Winter squash include: butternut, hubbard, pumpkin, spaghetti, and acorn. - Investigation: Are pumpkins fruits or vegetables?
+Read the book Fruit is a Suitcase for Seeds!